-We live in a technology-filled world, and as parents heading into another school year, we've moved well beyond the early days of "figuring it out as we go."
-I have a love-hate relationship with technology for kids, but after years of research and real-world parenting experience, I've learned that the key isn't restriction—it's creating realistic screen time rules and digital boundaries for tweens that actually work for busy families.
+We live in a technology-filled world, and as we head into another school year, I've moved well past the "figuring it out as we go" phase.
+I have a love-hate relationship with technology for kids, but after years of trial, error, and real-world parenting, I've landed on screen time rules for kids that actually hold up once homework, school-issued devices, and after-school chaos enter the picture.

 I have built a career working online and from home.
 10 years ago, this would not have been possible.
 So many of us live far from family, and our kids can FaceTime with grandparents, cousins, and even great-grandparents thanks to technology!